SAUGATUCK PUBLIC SCHOOLS

 Our school HAS NOT BEEN GIVEN ONE OF THESE LABELS.

-Saugatuck High School students continue to demonstrate academic proficiency and growth on state assessment at a much higher rate than state and schools with similar demographics.
-Due to Covid-19, we do not have current data to share.
-However, based on previous state assessments, our economically disadvantaged students at SHS scored nearly 26% above the state average for economically disadvantaged students over the past two years, they still underperform slightly on state assessments compared to their peers.
-High expectations for student learning combined with high support from teachers and support staff including differentiated instruction, team teaching, paraprofessional support, transportation from homework club, office hours, advisory periods, social-emotional supports, formative assessments, and re-teaching strategies are all being implemented to support our students and to close the achievement gap.
-Overall, female students outperform male students by 8% on MME assessments.
+Saugatuck High School students continue to demonstrate academic proficiency and growth on state assessment at a much higher rate than the state and other Michigan schools with similar demographics.
+Our economically disadvantaged students at SHS scored nearly 26% above the state average for economically disadvantaged students over the past two years, they still slightly underperform their peers on state assessments.
+High expectations for student learning combined with strong support from our teachers and support staff including: differentiated instruction, team teaching, paraprofessional support, homework club, office hours, advisory periods, social-emotional supports, formative assessments, and re-teaching strategies are all implemented to support our students and to close the achievement gap.
+Overall, our female students outperform male students by 8% on MME assessments.

 State law requires that we also report additional information.

 - Process for assigning pupils to school: Students are assigned to our school based on the boundaries of our school district.
-In addition, students come to Saugatuck High School as School of Choice students from neighboring school districts.
-Juniors and seniors may elect to attend Careerline Tech Center or dual enroll at nearby colleges or attend the South Ottawa County Early College for part of their school day.
-Students may also wish to participate in the Work-based Learning Program that we offer for upper-grade students.
+In addition, we welcome students to come to Saugatuck High School through the School of Choice process.
+Students from neighboring school districts.
+Our juniors and seniors may elect to attend the Careerline Tech Center or they may wish to dual enroll at nearby colleges or attend the South Ottawa County Early College for part of their school day.
+Students may also wish to participate in the Work-based Learning Program that we offer for our upper-grade students

-- School Improvement Plan: Our 2020-2021 School Improvement Plan serves as a framework to guide our efforts to improve in all curricular areas.
-Our teachers review and analyze data annually to adapt our curriculum to meet the needs of our students.
+- School Improvement Plan: Our 2021-2022 School Improvement Plan serves as a framework to guide our efforts to improve in all curricular areas.
+Our teachers frequently review and analyze data in order to adapt our curriculum to meet the needs of our students.
 SHS continues to have goals in math, reading, writing, science and teacher use of educational technology.